-The Master of International Development Policy (MIDP) is a unique, flexible interdisciplinary degree program that trains mid-career professionals who plan to dedicate their careers to policy-making and public service in and for developing countries.
+The Master of International Development Policy (MIDP) is a unique, flexible interdisciplinary degree program that trains mid-career professionals who plan to dedicate their careers to policy-making and public service in developing countries.

 Interior Page Callout 1

-Participants self-design their course of study, selecting from MIDP core seminars, elective courses from MIDP and departments across Duke University, and courses at other nearby universities.
-The small class size and close-knit community allow staff to provide personalized services to students, including assistance on arrival and while settling in, guidance on writing and communication, academic mentoring, and a variety of social and cultural events.
+Because our program is customized for the unique passions and career interests of our fellows, participants self-design their course of study, selecting from MIDP core seminars, elective courses from MIDP and departments across Duke University, and even courses at other nearby universities.
+Our small class size and close-knit community allow MIDP staff to provide personalized services to students, including assistance on arrival and while settling in, guidance on writing and communication, academic mentoring, and career advising.
+Our faculty and staff value the global diversity of our program, and fellows are engaged throughout the year in a variety of social and cultural events.

 "Every time I get such opportunities, I am reminded of the academic and social foundation I gained from the MIDP program, which has equipped me with confidence to handle and engage on almost any international development issue." - Betty Tushabe MIDP'16, who was selected as one of 100 Young Global Changers at the G20 Think Tank Summit